j-hc/Reddit_ChatBot_Python/README.md

 The module is multi-threaded and event-driven.
 You handle what's gonna happen on these events by writing your function with the specific event's decorator.

-First of all, for creating a instantiating a RedditAuthenticaton, there are two options
+First of all, for creating an instance of RedditAuthenticaton, there are two options

 Recommended way is to create a PasswordAuth:
 ```python